medusajs/medusa/docs/content/advanced/backend/price-lists/index.md

 ---
 description: 'Learn what price lists are and how they work in a Medusa server.
-Price Lists can be used to override product prices based on different conditions.
-Learn how the prices of a price list are applied on product variants and line items.'
+Price Lists can be used to override product prices based on different conditions.'
 ---

 # Price Lists